 This national park is home to Green Point Campground, which is hidden along 22 kilometers of sandy beaches.
 The campsite, located on a ledge, offers amazing views.
 There are 113 drive-in spots, so it is perfect for those with RVs.
 Located on the Pacific Ocean, this park offers some wicked waves for all you surfers out there.

 This provincial park is worth travelling the country for.
 Filled with both locals and tourists, it is a must-stay for anybody in the area.
 The provincial park is home to Point Backcountry Campground, which gives you views of mountains and pristine water.
 This campground is a three kilometre hike inwards.

-If you’re never heard of Bon Echo Provincial Park, then you’re truly missing out.
-They have an amazing campground that you can camp at which is Mazinaw Lake.
+If you’re never heard of Bon Echo Provincial Park, then you’ve definitely been missing out.
+They have an amazing campground located on Mazinaw Lake.
 Mazinaw Lake Campground gives you great views of the clear water, and no matter where you park your RV, you’ll be able to hike, swim, fish, and so much more.

 Fundy National Park needs to be on your bucket list.
-Not only does it have the worlds highest tides, which goes up to 16 metres, but Point Wolfe Campground lets you camp almost right on the ocean.
-If you love lobster and seafood, this is a great place to eat some of the super fresh stuff.
-With over 100km of hiking trails, this campground is perfect for those who like to always be on the go.
+Not only does it have the worlds highest tides, which go up to 16 metres, but Point Wolfe Campground lets you camp almost right on the ocean.
+If you love lobster and seafood, this is a great place to eat some of the super fresh ocean treats.
+With over 100 kilometers of hiking trails, this campground is perfect for those who like to always be on the go.

 If you’re someone who loves the sight of mountains, then Kathleen Lake Campground at Kluane National Park should be your go-to camping spot.
 You’ll be surrounded by wildlife such as moose, grizzly bears, and wolves your whole trip.
 How cool is that?
 This is also the perfect place to relax if you love to fish as Kathleen Lake is filled with all different kinds of fish.